Pattuv/arrete/README.md

    2. Enable **Developer Mode** (toggle in the top-right)
    3. Click **Load unpacked**
    4. Select the extracted `arrete-chrome` folder

+4. There is a folder called testspoof. inside is a test scam website to test Arrête's functionalitys.
+Try it out! (the main html file to run is index).

 ### Scoring signals